bfix/bitbank-relay/README.md

 # Configuration

-You need to configure/setup the `bb_relay` package in parallel with the multi-coin HD wallet you want to use to manage incoming crypto funds.
+You need to configure/setup the `bitbank-relay` package in parallel with the multi-coin HD wallet you want to use to manage incoming crypto funds.
 You can either do this semi-automatically or manually.